laybow119/Jmeter/README.md

 ### For this task, why I choose Apache Benchmark (ab) and Python Locust to do the performance test?
  1. Apache Benchmark Testing (https://httpd.apache.org/docs/2.4/programs/ab.html)
     - It is a tool for benchmarking your RESTful service
-    - It can quickly attack the api with High RPS and check service status
+    - It can quickly hit the api with High RPS and check service status
+ 2. Python locust
     - Simulate thousands of concurrent users on a single machine. (cost concern)
     -

+## Screenshot of test result for this demo project
+ - You can reference folder "result_screenshot_example" for CI test result
+    - build_success.png: it output with pipeline script with success tesult and of course that I have to comment out some code snippets only left stage description for concept and flow description.
+    - build_fail_with_log: it shows if pipeline build fail and you can check the log from jenkins console and as well as can be received some message from pipeline script